Keeping our community healthy—together

 Why is measles so dangerous?

 Measles is not just a rash, and it can be very dangerous for young kids.
-Sadly, children in the U.S. have even died from measles in 2025.
-It can lead to high fevers, diarrhea, lung problems (pneumonia), deafness, and brain swelling.
+Sadly, children in the U.S. have even died from measles in 2025, and many more have become sick.
+Measles can lead to high fevers, diarrhea, lung problems (pneumonia), deafness, and brain swelling.
 These issues can cause permanent damage and put kids more at risk for other infections.

 Measles is highly contagious.
 It can harm the entire community, not just your child, so it’s important to know the signs: fever, cough, runny nose, and red eyes, followed by a rash of tiny red spots that usually starts on the face and then spreads down to the rest of the body.